 The best Mt.
 Rainier hikes for kids

-In my opinion, the best time of year to visit Mount Rainier National Park is between the months of July and September, when the temperatures are the warmest.
-But as I mentioned before, I’m not much of a snow person.
-For those of you who love the snow, you can pretty much visit any time of year, as long as the roads are passable.
+In my opinion, the best time of year to visit Mount Rainier National Park is between the months of July and September.
+This is when the temperatures are the warmest.
+But if you love the snow, you can pretty much visit any time of year, as long as the roads are passable.

 Located 1.9 miles southwest of Longmire, one of the visitors center situated in the southwest corner of the park, Twin Firs is an easy .4 mile loop through old growth forest.
 It’s really short, with only a few uphills, which makes it a good introductory hike for kids.